 - 1. Disconnect your saw from the power source. - 2.
-Adjust the chain for proper tension, page 7. - 3.
+Adjust the chain for proper tension.
+See "Chain Tension." - 3.
 Clamp the bar in a vise to hold the chain steady.
 Do not clamp the chain. - 4.
 Support file holder with 5/32" round file on cutter top plate and depth gauge.
 Figure 19.

-NOTE: Work at the midpoint of the bar, moving the chain forward with the slotted end of a screwdriver as each side plate is filed.

-- 5. Hold the file holder level with the 22° guide mark parallel to guide bar.
-Figure 20. - File from inside toward outside of cutter in one direction only - 2 or 3 strokes per side plate should be enough Figure 20.

-NOTE: Avoid hitting the top edge of the cutters when filing the side plate.

-- 7. Maintain a 1/32" side plate projection.
+NOTE: Work at the midpoint of the bar, moving the chain forward with the slotted end of a screwdriver as each side plate is filed. - 5.
+Hold the file holder level with the 22° guide mark parallel to guide bar.
+Figure 20. - File from inside toward outside of cutter in one direction only - 2 or 3 strokes per side plate should be enough Figure 20. - NOTE: Avoid hitting the top edge of the cutters when filing the side plate. - 7.
+Maintain a 1/32" side plate projection.
 Figure 21. - 8.
-File depth gauges according to instructions on page 18.
+File depth gauges according to instructions in "Guide Bar and Chain" in the Maintenance Section.